bcgov/aqwarnings/frontend/warnings/2025-11-06_end_pm25_obr_continue_Golden.md

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within This is a TEST - not an actual warning until November 08, 2025 local time.
+-   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within within 50 km of the Golden Hospital until November 08, 2025 local time.
 No vegetative debris may be ignited or added to ignited piles.
     Contravention of these provisions may be subject to a fine under the Regulation.